Code 128 and Code 39

 Code 128 or Code 39 Barcode Image

-Purchase the quantity you want, and then email us the data you want encoded in the barcodes (or enter it into the "additional information" section of the payment form).
+Purchase the quantity you want, and then enter the data you want encoded (e.g. “DR2039”) into the “additional information” section when checking out.
 We will send the barcode images to you in 5 different formats (jpeg, tiff, pdf, eps, bmp).

 Note – If you need sequences or large quantities for these, please contact us, and we can arrange a price.